-\item We highlight the viewpoint of synaptic connection tuning, that is, tuning synaptic connections instead of weights by GA in SPN to solve given tasks.
+\item We adopt the viewpoint of direct synaptic connection tuning instead of weight tuning by GA in SPN to solve RL tasks.
+Our surprising finding is that modifying synaptic connections is not only more efficient but also more fitting for the SPN, where discrete instead of continuous signals are used for information representation.

-\item Extensive experimental results on several robotic control tasks demonstrate that our alternative method can achieve the performance level of mainstream DRL methods and show significantly higher energy efficiency (save about 1.1$\sim$1.3 times inference energy consumption and 6.5$\sim$87.9 times optimization energy consumption under various tasks).
-Further analyses verify the superiority of connection tuning over weight tuning and the necessity of using GA to optimize SPN. \end{itemize}
+\item We present extensive experimental results on several robotic control tasks, demonstrating that our alternative method can achieve the same performance level as mainstream DRL methods while exhibiting significantly higher energy efficiency (saving about 1.1$\sim$1.3 times inference energy consumption and 6.5$\sim$87.9 times optimization energy consumption under various tasks).
+Further analysis verifies the superiority of connection tuning over weight tuning and the necessity of using GA to optimize the SPN. \end{itemize}